graphile/graphile.github.io/src/news/2021-01-29-postgraphile-version-4-11.md

 ### Websocket Support

-Thanks to help from the author _@enisdenjo_, PostGraphile 4.11 adds support for the new `graphql-ws` websocket transport module to replace Apollo's unmaintained `subscriptions-transport-ws`.
+Thanks to help from author _@enisdenjo_, PostGraphile 4.11 adds support for the new `graphql-ws` websocket transport module to replace Apollo's unmaintained `subscriptions-transport-ws`.
 It's advised that anyone using websockets with GraphQL move to this new module and protocol.